ratulb/programming_problems_and_datastructures_in_rust/src/prefix_suffix/longest_prefix.md

 # Longest common prefix

-### Below is the solution for finding longest common prefix given an array of strings:
+### Find the longest common prefix for given array of strings:
 ```rust, ignore

 /***